Rubus bifrons

-Rubus bifrons is a spiny shrub up to 50 cm (20 inches) tall.
-Stems are biennial, arching, sometimes creeping.
-Leaves are palmately compound with three or five leaflets.
-Flowers are white or pink, in large arrays at the ends of branches, sometimes containing as many as 100 flowers.
-Fruits are black.
+Rubus bifrons is a spiny shrub growing to 25–200 cm tall.
+The stems are biennial, arching, sometimes creeping, and red-brown to purple-brown.
+The leaves are palmately compound with three to five leaflets, green above, grey and hairy beneath, and have serrated margins.
+The flowers are white or pink, in clusters at the ends of branches.
+The mature fruit is black.